sy2002/QNICE-FPGA/README.md

 * Native QNICE assembler:

-  * A typical assembler program starts with this sequence that first includes the above-mentioned include file `sysdef.asm` plus the definition file of the "operating system" functions `monitor.def`.
+  * A typical assembler program starts with the following sequence that first includes the above-mentioned include file `sysdef.asm` plus the definition file of the "operating system" functions `monitor.def`.
 Then the program's start address is set to 0x8000, which is the first address in RAM.
     ```
     #include "../dist_kit/sysdef.asm"